aws-samples/eks-workshop/content/healthchecks/livenessprobe.md

   Normal  Started                37s   kubelet, ip-192-168-18-63.ec2.internal  Started container
 ```

-We will issue the next command to send a SIGUSR1 signal to the nodejs application
+We will run the next command to send a SIGUSR1 signal to the nodejs application.
+By issuing this command we will send a kill signal to the application process in docker runtime.

 ```
 kubectl exec -it liveness-app -- /bin/kill -s SIGUSR1 1